Meet The Team - Jason Anthony

 My involvement with Discworld Fandom happened almost by accident.
 I was late to the Discworld party as it were - the first newly released hardback I purchased was Men at Arms.
 Although I'd spent a few months before its release reading through the back catalogue.

-It's been a huge pleasure editing Discworld Monthly for the last decade and a half.
+It's been a huge pleasure editing Discworld Monthly for the last eighteen years

 I got my first internet connection in 1995 and it came with a small amount of free web-space - so I decided to learn HTML and produce my own website - I didn't really know what to write about so I produced a few pages about my hobbies.